twilio/video-quickstart-ios/README.md

 6. Once you have both apps running, enter an identical Room name (such as "MyRoom") into both apps, and tap "Connect" to connect to a video Room (you'll be prompted for mic and camera access on the physical device).
 Once you've connected from both devices, you should see video!
 (Since the iPhone Simulator doesn't have a camera you'll only see video in one direction if you're using that environment.)

 <img width="700px" src="images/quickstart/room-connected.png"/>

+## Using a Simulator

+You can use the iOS Simulator that comes with Xcode to do your testing, but local video will not be shared since the Simulator cannot access a camera.

+**Note:If you have an iOS device, you can now run apps from Xcode on your device without a paid developer account.**

 ## Examples